 - Pretzels

-If nothing extra was added to the melting chocolate, and it’s still soft, then perhaps the chocolate wasn’t heated to a high enough temperature to temper, or break down the crystals in the chocolate.
+Did you end up with soft bark?
+If nothing extra was added to the melting chocolate, such as oil or shortening, then perhaps the chocolate wasn’t heated to a high enough temperature to temper, or break down the crystals in the chocolate.
+The bark is still salvageable, though.
+Simply store in an airtight container in the refrigerator until ready to serve.

-And let’s be friends on PINTEREST!
+Let’s be friends on Pinterest!
 I’m always sharing great recipes!

-No-Fail, Easy Chocolate Bark Recipe (Best Tips)
+No-Fail Chocolate Bark Recipe (Easy Pro Tips)

 Ingredients

-- 10-11 ounce bag 60% cacao chocolate chips (see recipe notes for preferred brands)
+- 10-11 ounce bag 60% cacao chocolate chips, (see recipe notes for preferred brands)

 optional toppings: